Tools & Integrations

 Go to Plain AI → Sidekick → Integrations

-Find the integration you want to connect and click Connect
+Find the integration you want and click Connect

 Once connected, the integration is available to everyone in your workspace immediately

-To disconnect an integration, return to the same page and click Disconnect.
+To disconnect, return to the same page and click Disconnect.

 How integrations work in a session

-You don't need to configure anything per session.
-When you open Sidekick, it automatically discovers which integrations your workspace has connected and uses them as needed.
+You don't configure anything per session.
+When you open Sidekick, it discovers which integrations your workspace has connected and uses them as needed.
+As it works, you can see its tool calls on screen in real time, so you always know what it looked up and why.

 Supported integrations